 Automation and proper tooling can do wonders, but it is the people making data access control decisions that have the last word in scaling organizational data success.
 Roche, a Swiss healthcare company with global operations, implemented such an organizational structure in order to reach its data-driven objectives.
 Carroll noted that Roche added data product managers into each business line to focus specifically on the company’s data assets.
 These managers are explicitly responsible for data utilization and security, working internally with a range of relevant players (CSOs, CISOs, etc.) to keep data viable and safe.

 “I think people underestimate the amount of people that need to be working together to…execute a program to not only deliver value of data, but oversee the integrity of it and make sure it’s protected,” remarked Carroll.
-By creating roles that solve for this complexity, as well as the intricacy of the organization’s data architecture, teams can strengthen their personnel and fend off the dangers of the “Data Dragon” with confidence.
+By creating roles that solve for this complexity, as well as the intricacy of the organization’s data architecture, teams can strengthen their personnel and manage the modern data stack confidently.

 While the multifarious challenges of increasing data use cases, fast-moving technologies, and widespread data accessibility are unavoidable, they can be tamed with a proactive approach to data security and privacy.
-By separating policy from platform, proactively “designing in” security for data stacks, and intentionally structuring personnel, you can avert the danger of the “Data Dragon” and safely optimize the power of data.
+By separating policy from platform, proactively “designing in” security for data stacks, and intentionally structuring personnel, you can avert the dangers of the modern data stack and safely optimize the power of data.

 To see how simple policy creation and implementation can be, try our self-guided walkthrough demo today.
 And if you’d like to hear more from these data-centric experts, you can watch the full webinar here.